mjpatter88/ExcelArt/README.md

 ExcelArt
 ========

-A Python project to generate pixel art in excel from an image
+A Python project to generate pixel art in Microsoft Excel from an image.